Davenport Tablets

-The Davenport Tablets are three inscribed slate tablets found in mounds near Davenport, Iowa on January 10, 1877 and January 30, 1878.
-If these tablets were real, they would have been proof for the argument that Native American mounds were built by an ancient race of settlers.
-The Davenport Tablets were long considered authentic, though opinion shifted after 1885 and they are now considered a hoax.
+The Davenport Tablets are three inscribed slate tablets found in mounds near Davenport, Iowa on January 10, 1877, and January 30, 1878.
+If these tablets were real, they would have been proof for the argument that the people who built the Native American mounds, called the Mound Builders were an ancient race of settlers.
+The Davenport Tablets were originally considered authentic, though opinion shifted after 1885 and they are now considered a hoax.

 The tablets were found in mounds along with other items such as human skeletons, copper axes, and copper beads.
-One tablet represents a cremation scene, the second represents a hunting scene and the last a calendar.
+One tablet represents a cremation scene, the second represents a hunting scene and the last is a calendar.
 The tablets had a total of 74 letters, deducting 24 repetitions.
-However, the letters were in a random order that could not be properly interpreted.
+However, the letters were in a random order which could not be properly interpreted.

-As the tablets were being examined, people questioned their authenticity.
-Dr. E Foreman, a member of the committee at The Davenport Academy, was working with the tablets and he had noticed that the engravings on the tablets were used with modern tools and they were in decent condition, which they should not have been if they were underground for as long as they should have been.
-The site where the tablets were found revealed that someone had dug and placed the tablets there because if the tablets remained untouched for many years, then the soil would have solidified by then rather than loose.
+Even as the tablets were being examined, people questioned their authenticity.
+The tablets appeared to be in mint condition which would not have been the case if they had been buried for a long period of time.
+The site where the tablets were found revealed evidence someone had dug into the mound and placed the tablets.
+Because if the tablets had been untouched for many years, then the soil would have solidified around them rather than remaining loose.

 Discovery

-The first two tablets were discovered on January 10, 1877 by a local clergyman, the Reverend Jacob Gass, while engaged in an emergency excavation (due to the imminent transfer of the access rights) at the site known as Cook's Farm.
+The first two tablets were discovered on January 10, 1877, at the site known as Cook's Farm by local clergyman the Reverend Jacob Gass, while he was engaged in an emergency excavation due to the imminent transfer of the access rights.
 They were found in one of the mounds on the site, Mound No. 3.
-In an excavation a year later (the access rights having been restored), Charles Harrison, the president of the Davenport Academy of Natural Sciences, while excavating there with Gass, found a third tablet in Mound No. 11, which was nearby the mound where they had discovered the two previous tablets.
+In an excavation a year later (the access rights having been restored), Charles Harrison, the president of the Davenport Academy of Natural Sciences, while excavating there with Gass, found a third tablet in Mound No. 11, which was near where the two previous tablets were discovered.
 They are often associated in discussions with a pipe found by Gass and another Lutheran minister, the Reverend Ad Blumer in 1880 in a separate group of mounds, referred to as the 'elephant pipe' by Gass.
-Blumer gave the pipe to the Academy and shortly after his donation, the Academy acquired a similar pipe from Gass which he reported had been found by a farmer in Louisa County, Iowa.
-Charles Putnam wrote a vindication of the artifacts in 1885.
+Blumer gave the pipe to the academy and shortly after his donation, the academy acquired a similar pipe from Gass which he reported had been found by a farmer in Louisa County, Iowa.
+Charles Putnam wrote a vindication of these artifacts in 1885.